ComfortWorks/example-auth-test-django/HANDOVER.md

 items.
 Read it top to bottom and you should be able to continue without the original chat history.

+**Status in one line:** all three IdPs (Keycloak, Authentik, ZITADEL) are deployed and working end-to-end on Dokploy staging.
+The project is at the **evaluation-conclusion** phase — the production pick is pending the operator's operational gut read (deferred), informed by the comparison in §9.

 ---

 ## 1. Goal & background

-Take the upstream repo **`https://github.com/zitadel/example-auth-django`** (a Django OpenID Connect demo app, originally wired for ZITADEL) and use it to **evaluate Keycloak vs Authentik** (and optionally ZITADEL) as identity providers, with the intent of choosing one for production.
+Take the upstream repo **`https://github.com/zitadel/example-auth-django`** (a Django OpenID Connect demo app, originally wired for ZITADEL) and use it to **evaluate Keycloak vs Authentik vs ZITADEL** as identity providers, with the intent of choosing one for production (~100 internal users at an e-commerce company).

 The chosen workflow:

-1. Fork the repo, apply adaptations.
+1. Fork the repo, apply adaptations (make it provider-agnostic).
-2. Test locally with Docker Compose against both IdPs.
+2. Test locally with Docker Compose against the IdPs.
 3. Deploy to **Dokploy** as a production-like *staging* environment — app + IdP as separate services in one project — to compare them realistically before a production decision.
-4. Maintain a comprehensive guide for setup/use/deploy.
+4. Maintain a comprehensive guide for setup/use/deploy (`GUIDE.md`).

-**Operator context:** works on Malaysia time (MYT, GMT+8); deploying on a Dokploy host with domains under `staging.comfort-works.com`.
+**Operator context:** frontend developer with infra responsibilities; works on Malaysia time (MYT, GMT+8); deploying on a Dokploy host with domains under `staging.comfort-works.com`.
+Also does Shopify storefront work (unrelated to this repo, but the same operator).

 ---